case-team/CASEUtils/H5_maker/README.md

 Variations of the **preselection\_eff** for JES and JER systematic variations are also saved (eg `preselection_eff_JES_up`)

 **gen_info** (N_Prongs, 4) floags :
-If the `--gen` flag is used (followed by a label for a specific signal), additional generator level information of the event under this column .
+If the `--gen` flag is used (followed by a label for a specific signal), additional generator level information is included.
 For signals, generator level information (specifically the 4-vectors of the quarks that make each prong of the boosted jet) is needed for the Lund reweighting procedure.
 One can use the `--gen` flag followed by the correct flag for the signal you are running on in order to save the correct information.